 Cry Zimbabwe: Independence 20 Years on by Peter Stiff

 Mugabe: Power And Plunder In Zimbabwe by Martin Meredith

 The Rhodesian War: A Military History by Paul Moorecraft and Peter McLaughlin

 Bush War Operator: Memoirs of the Rhodesian Light Infantry, Selous Scouts and Beyond by Andrew Balaam

 Fire Force: A Trooper’s War in the Rhodesian Light Infantry by Chris Cocks

 Survival Course: Rhodesian Denouement and the War of Self by Chris Cocks

-The Saints: The Rhodesian Light Infantry edited by by Chris Cocks, Craig Bone, and Alexandre Binda
+The Saints: The Rhodesian Light Infantry edited by Chris Cocks, Craig Bone, and authored by Alexandre Binda

 Masodja: The History of the Rhodesian African Rifles and its Forerunner, The Rhodesia Native Regiment by John Wynne Hopkins, Brig David Heppenstal, and Alexandre Binda